 Vaccinations are another important part of preventive care as they protect your pet from diseases which are common to them.
 In many cases, these diseases can be transmitted to you and your family, making protection even more critical.
-To ensure your pet’s health, a comprehensive preventive care exam is required prior to vaccination.
+To ensure your pet’s health, a comprehensive preventive care exam is required prior to our animal vaccinations in Decatur.

 Everything You Need to Know About Routine Vaccinations for Your Pet